naqib093/tyk-docs/tyk-docs/content/developer-support/documentation-projects/inclusive-naming.md

 description: "Explains the inclusive naming initiative concerning Tyk docs"
 ---

-This document is for Tyk users, contributors, and anyone interested in our commitment to inclusive language.
+This document is intended for Tyk users, contributors, and anyone interested in our commitment to inclusive language within Tyk's documentation and product interfaces.

 We are excited to announce the launch of our *Inclusive Naming* project, in June 2024, dedicated to updating our documentation and working towards alignment with the [Inclusive Naming Initiative (INI)](https://inclusivenaming.org).
 This initiative reflects our commitment to fostering an inclusive and respectful environment for our users and within our company.